Best Lawn Mower Blade Sharpener {Buyer's Guide}

 When looking for a lawn mower blade sharpener, you should consider the following factors:

-- The size and the length of the blades
+The size and the length of the blades

-- The speed of the mower blades
+The speed of the mower blades

-- Whether the sharpener can be used with both hands (left-handed and right-handed)
+Whether the sharpener can be used with both hands (left-handed and right-handed)

-- Angle degrees that the blade sharpener sharpens at
+Angle degrees that the blade sharpener sharpens at

-Do I Need To Sharpen a New Lawn Mower Blade?
+Do I Need to Sharpen a New Lawn Mower Blade?

 After purchasing new blades, you do not have to sharpen them.
 However, some blades come with a paint coating on the edges to prevent injury.
 You can get rid of the coating by sharpening them a little.
 To figure out if they need sharpening, you could try out the new blades on your lawn and look at the grass residue.
 If they cut clean without creating brown, rough patches, there is no need to sharpen the blades.